Contract Learning A

 |Course code NURS6621||Units 10||Level 6000||Faculty of Health and MedicineSchool of Nursing and Midwifery|

-This course will provide Master of Nursing (Nurse Practitioner) students with the opportunity to develop their scope of practice as an essential part of the clinical governance framework.
+This course will provide Master of Nursing (Nurse Practitioner) and Master of Mental Health Nursing (Nurse Practitioner) students with the opportunity to develop their scope of practice as an essential part of the clinical governance framework.
 Students will examine legal, ethical and cultural frameworks and the place of the nurse practitioner in the structure of modern healthcare.
 The development of clinical guidelines is a means of translating research into practice with the ultimate goal of improving outcomes and optimising client care.
-Students in this course will critical appraise the use of clinical guidelines in their specialty practice.
+Students in this course will critically appraise the use of clinical guidelines in their specialty practice.

 Available in 2014